I Saw Two UFOs Over New York City

 I Saw 2 UFOs over New York City.
 Two separate instances, from my window facing Manhattan’s Upper East Side, across the East River.
 They were both in plain view, one red, one green.
 But that’s really not the story.

 I live in the largest city in the United States.
-My windows open up to a classic view of New York City’s Upper East Side skyline.
+My windows open up to a classic view of the Upper East Side skyline.
 (See above.)
 We’ve witnessed emergency rescue operations, aquatic parades, historic sailing vessels and countless sightseeing tours and skidoos.

 Also consider: Navy drafting new guidelines for UFO sightings.

 I don’t know what they were or what their business was, but if either aircraft was of extraterrestrial origin — as many true-believers might instantly suggest — it’d be a single gesture away from the most historic event ever to take place on our — universally speaking — unexceptional planet.